aitorhub/printfCheck/README.md

       174 |         warnFunc( detail::converter<(cond)>() );                \
           |         ~~~~~~~~^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   ```
 The error line is found in the warning class: "WarningStruct7_0" means the warning is in the line 7

+This case doesn't create an undefined behavior, for that reason is just a warning, not an error.

 ### printf() string with precision field but wrong arguments